Radiation therapy for Wilms tumor

 - Radiation to the abdomen (belly) can cause nausea or diarrhea.

-- Radiation therapy can make a child tired, especially toward the end of treatment.
+- Radiation therapy can make a child tired, especially after several days or weeks of treatment.

 Possible long-term effects:

 - Radiation that reaches the chest area can affect the heart and lungs.
-This does not usually cause problems right away, but in some children it may eventually lead to heart or lung problems as they get older.
+This does not usually cause problems right away, but in some children it might lead to heart or lung problems as they get older.

-- Radiation to the abdomen in girls may damage the ovaries.
+- In girls, radiation may damage the ovaries.
 This might lead to abnormal menstrual cycles or problems getting pregnant or having children later on.

-- Radiation can damage DNA.
-As a result, radiation therapy slightly increases the risk of developing a second cancer in the areas that get radiation, usually many years after the radiation is given.
-This doesn't happen often with Wilms tumor because the amount of radiation used is low.
+- Radiation slightly increases the risk of developing a second cancer in the area, usually many years after it is given.
+This doesn’t happen often with Wilms tumors because the amount of radiation used is low.

-Parents should continue to have their child watched closely by doctors so that they can treat any problems quickly if they come up.
-See the section, “What happens after treatment for Wilms tumor?” for more on the possible long-term effects of treatment.
+See the section “What happens after treatment for Wilms tumor?” for more on the possible long-term effects of treatment.

-For more information on radiation therapy, see the separate American Cancer Society document, Understanding Radiation Therapy: A Guide for Patients and Families.
+To learn more about radiation therapy, see the Radiation Therapy section of our website, or Understanding Radiation Therapy: A Guide for Patients and Families.